n-r-w/knowledgegraph-mcp/README.md

 - **OBSERVATIONS**: Each entity MUST have ≥1 specific, atomic fact
 - **RELATIONS**: Connect related entities when relationships matter ("works_at", "manages", "uses", "depends_on")
 - **TAGS**: Add status/category tags for efficient filtering ("urgent", "completed", "in-progress", "bug", "feature")
+- **CREATE NEW ENTITIES** during first interaction with the project if they don't exist

 ### INFORMATION CATEGORIES TO TRACK
 - People: names, roles, relationships, characteristics